kreative-kat/ko_ug_draft_conversion/README.md

 # About this repository
 Description here...

-## Release Notes (link to separate doc?)
+## Release Notes
-What's New - Features, bug fixes
+New/Changed Features, bug fixes, other important, release-specific info.
+NOTE: This could be a link to a separate document, which might be preferable if you want to keep this doc short!

 ## Supported Linux Platforms